lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/17 The reach of.md

 "This doesn't explain the hatred.
 Moreover, you are too... astute, I suppose... and extravagant, for an insane rabid beast," Celestia admitted begrudgingly. "[i]No[/i], there [i]must[/i] be [i]something[/i] that goes beyond banal urges.
 Are you beholden to some vendetta against my ponies?"

 "All this attention from you, my powerful Sun...
-It is enough to make a girl melt," Chrysalis smirked smugly.
+It is enough to make a girl melt," Chrysalis intoned smugly.
 "I've noticed something interesting about you too.
 You're [b]far[/b] more composed than I'd expect.
-You do not care about the demise of your ponies that much, after all, do you?"
+You do not care about the demise of your ponies that much after all, do you?"

 Celestia ignored the provocation.
 "Why is this [i]hatred[/i]?"
 She was staring piercingly, unmoving.
 "What is the [i]source[/i] of your pain?"